 Under Section 36B(c)(1)(B) of the ACA, lawfully present residents with income below 100 percent of the federal poverty level are eligible for premium subsidies in the exchange if they are not eligible for Medicaid as a result of their immigration status.
 (Lawfully present residents generally have a five-year waiting period before they can be eligible for Medicaid, although some states use state funds to provide Medicaid coverage to lawfully present residents who have not met the five-year waiting period requirement).

 In 2012, the Supreme Court ruled that states could not be obligated to implement the ACA’s Medicaid expansion, and as a result, there are 19 states where Medicaid has not been expanded.
-In those states, there are nearly 3 million people in the coverage gap, with no realistic access to health insurance.
+In those states, there are more than 2.6 million people in the coverage gap, with no realistic access to health insurance.
 Their incomes are below 100 percent the poverty level, so they’re not eligible for subsidies.
 And their states have not expanded Medicaid, so they’re not eligible for Medicaid either.

 Ironically, it was this exact sort of situation that Congress was trying to prevent – in the case of lawfully present residents who hadn’t been in the U.S. long enough to qualify for Medicaid – when they included Section 36B(c)(1)(B) in the ACA.
 But they had no idea that the Supreme Court would issue a ruling a few years later that would ultimately throw millions of U.S. citizens into the same sort of health insurance gap.